Succession season 3: release date, plot, cast and everything we know

 We’ve been glued to the gripping family saga for two whole series now, from season one’s slow-burning ancestral battles to the latest legal catastrophe in last week’s season two finale.
 The only thing more exciting than the most recent storyline is what could happen in season three.
 Here’s everything we know about the upcoming episodes so far.

-When will Succession season 3 start shooting?
+When will Succession season 3 be released?

-There’s no word yet on when Brian Cox and his dysfunctional family of actors will get back in front of the camera.
-But as the new episodes are due out next year, it will probably be before 2019 is over.

-Commissioning network HBO gave season three the green light back in August, before season two had even finished airing.
-It’s set to return sometime in 2020, probably August if this year’s release date is anything to go by.
+Commissioning network HBO gave season three the green light last August, before season two had even finished airing.
+It was initially set to return sometime this year, but the show will be delayed due to the coronavirus pandemic.

-One interesting caveat to ponder, is the timeline for production.
-If Succession season 3 does debut in late summer 2020, it will collide head-on with Donald Trump’s campaign for re-election.
-Could this mean we get some extra-relevant political machinations invading the narrative?
-It wouldn’t be the first time writer Jesse Armstrong made use of BBC News for TV-inspo (see Four Lions, The Thick Of It, In The Loop etc.)
+Brian Cox confirmed filming had been suspended in an interview with The Scotsman.
+“We’re just on hold,” the actor said.
+“We will resume as soon as it is safe to, because the show is very popular.

 What’s going to happen in Succession season 3?

-Last week’s finale was perhaps the most thrilling hour of television in 2019, including the long-awaited final episode of Game Of Thrones.
+Last year’s finale was perhaps the most thrilling hour of television in 2019, including the long-awaited final episode of Game Of Thrones.
 Backed by loyal Cousin Greg, heir apparent Kendall Roy ripped up his prepared statement and unmasked a decades-long cover-up live on national television.
 His father’s legacy was left in tatters.

 So what now?
 Should he prepare to feel Logan’s wrath – or is this the proof Chairman Roy needs to finally name his successor?
 You’ll have to wait and see.

 Other plot lines to be tied up include Roman’s potential partnership with Gerri, Shiv and Tom’s failing marriage and Connor’s presumed-dead-on-arrival presidential campaign.
-In summary, there’s a great deal for the scriptwriters of Succession season 3 to think about…
+In summary, there’s a great deal for the scriptwriters of Succession season three to think about…

+Brian Cox, who plays patriarch Logan Roy in the show, shared an update on potential storylines in the wake of the coronavirus pandemic.
+In an interview with The Scotsman, the actor confirmed season three is written in full.

+“Season three is all ready to go, but we have to get our various people from around the globe and work out locations,” Cox said.
+“Interestingly enough, there’s also whether we acknowledge Covid-19 in the next series.
+There’s a lot of ifs and buts, but we will be going on.”

 How many seasons of Succession will there be?